robincornett/display-featured-image-genesis/readme.txt

 	}

 _Note:_ because the entry header applies to all posts on a page, such as a blog or archive page, this filter modifies the output only on singular posts.

+= If a post does not have a featured image of its own, can the term, post type, or default featured image show in the archives? =

+Yes!
+A helper function exists for this, but only runs if you add it.
+You can easily do this by adding the following to your theme's functions.php file:

+	if ( class_exists( 'Display_Featured_Image_Genesis' ) ) {
+		add_action( 'genesis_entry_content', 'display_featured_image_genesis_add_archive_thumbnails', 5 );
+	}

+This will follow the settings you choose in the Genesis Theme Settings.

 == Screenshots ==
 1. Screenshot of a page using the Backstretch Featured Image